Business

 §Some train companies may not offer any Advance ticket types or cheaper deals for early bookings.
 On rare occasions, train companies may choose to release special offers closer to the date on last-minute or late-release tickets.
 This is dependent on the individual train operating company you travel with.

-FAQs for Brussels to Bruges (Brugge)
+FAQs about the train journey from Brussels to Bruges (Brugge)

 Want to know more about your journey from Brussels to Bruges (Brugge)?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.

-Is there a direct train from Brussels to Bruges (Brugge)?
+How fast can trains travel from Brussels to Bruges (Brugge)?

-Tips and tricks from our Trainline team blog
+Tips and tricks from our Trainline team

 The perfect day trip by train from Brussels to Bruges!